-STANDING DEPENDENT ON MEANS OF INTRUSION: A restrict some views of hi defendant who reasonably believed that a place or thing could not be seen by a certain means may not have standing if officers utilized another method activities clearly visible."13
+STANDING DEPENDENT ON MEANS OF INTRUSION: A defendant who reasonably believed that a place or thing could not be seen by a certain means may not have standing if officers utilized another method restrict some views of his officer's observations from where he has a right to be activities clearly visible."
+13

 STANDING DEPENDENT ON WHO INTRUDED: Even if there was a plausible vantage point from which someone might have seen the evidence, a defendant might have standing if he reasonably believed it would not have been seen by officers.
 As the D.C.
-Circuit noted, a person "may invite his friends into his home but exclude the police, he may share his office with coworkers without consenting to an official search."10 Similarly, the California Court of Appeal ruled that, while it might be unreasonable for a college student to believe that his dorm room would not be inspected by university officials, he could certainly expect that police officers would not walk in and look around.11
+Circuit noted, a person "may invite his friends into his home but exclude the police, he may share his office with coworkers without consenting to an official search."
+Similarly, the California Court of Appeal ruled that, while it might be unreasonable for a college student to believe that his dorm room would not be inspected by university officials, he could certainly expect that police officers would not walk in and look around.
+11

 DEFENDANT ATTEMPTED TO PREVENT DISCOVERY: The fact that the defendant tried (albeit unsuccessfully) to hide or prevent discovery of the evidence may prove that he subjectively expected privacy.
-But it does not prove that his expectation was objectively reasonable.12 As the United States Supreme Court commented in California v.
-Ciraolo, "Nor does the mere fact that an individual has taken measures to restrict some views of his activities preclude an officer's observations from a public vantage point where he has a right to be and which renders the activities clearly visible."13
+But it does not prove that his expectation was objectively reasonable.
+As the United States Supreme Court commented in California v.
+Ciraolo, "Nor does the mere fact that an individual has taken measures to restrict some views of his activities preclude an officer's observations from a public vantage point where he has a right to be and which renders the activities clearly visible."
+13